-The official undercard should start at 17:00, while Joyce and Zhang are expected to make their way to the ring at 22:30.
+The official undercard should start sometime around 17:00, while Joyce and Zhang are expected to make their way to the ring around 22:00.

 This, of course, could change depending on the length of the undercard fights.

-Joyce's professional record is perfect, with 'Juggernaut' winning all 15 of his fights since joining the professional ranks.
+Before that 'Juggernaut' had won all of his 15 fights since joining the professional ranks.

 The 37-year-old turned professional later than others, only making his debut in 2017.
 His first nine fights all ended early, including an impressive victory over former WBC world champion Bermane Stiverne in 2019.